gygelly/Candid/README.md

 ### Routing in more detail
 For configuration see [#routes](#routes)

+###### NOTE: This depends on iron:router.
+HTTP currently only refers to ones defined via iron:router.

 The subject must be a string representing the route name (`url =/foo/bar` -> `name = foo.bar`).

 For the client he condition and user functions doc will be the this.params from iron:router.